alchimya/angular-dynamic-responsive-gridster/README.md

 - create a new css file and name it as N.css (where N is a number).
 <br/>
-Put here your widget style classess
+Put here your widget style classes

 For further information see on the layout folder the existing layouts.